How to Get to Iceland?

 Getting from the KEF airport to Reykjavík

-- Taking a bus/coach - There are two big bus companies in Iceland.
-Grayline and Reykjavík Excursions.
-They both offer bus tours to Reykjavík.
+Taking a bus/coach - There are two coach bus companies in Iceland, Grayline and Reykjavík Excursions, which both serve Reykjavík.
 You will find them easily at the airport.
 The price is very similar, and it takes around 45 minutes to reach the city center.

 Get a Taxi - They are usually just waiting right outside.
 It's smart to hear the price in advance even though they have a meter.
 Taxis cost around 14,000 ISK for 1-4 passengers and 19,000 ISK for 5-8 passengers.

-By Smyril Line ferry to Seyðisfjörður, East of Iceland, from Hirtshals (Denmark) and Torshavn (Faroe Islands).
+Passengers can hop onboard a Smyril Line ferry to Seyðisfjörður, East of Iceland, from Hirtshals (Denmark) and Torshavn (Faroe Islands).
 This is especially useful if you are bringing in your own car or motorcycle for the visit.
-For prices and availability check www.smyril-line.com.
+For prices and availability, check www.smyril-line.com.